n0mi1k/kali-on-apple-container/README.md

 CONTAINER_CPUS="4"
 CONTAINER_MEMORY="8GB"
 ```
-Otherwise, leave empty as `""` to use default system values.
-Configure this in `setup.sh` before running.
+Otherwise, **leave empty as `""` to use default system values**.
+If you wish to configure CPU and Memory resources, set the above in `setup.sh` before running.

 # 🚀 Command Aliases
 The following commands will be available after setup.
 They are meant for making it easy to start your kali session.
 Make sure to run `source ~/.zshrc` or start a new shell after setup to enable the aliases.
 * `kali-start`: This starts the container again after it was exited
-* `kali-shell`: This spawns additional shell sessions on an running container
+* `kali-shell`: This spawns additional shell sessions on a running container